 Reusable equipment puts patients at risk of cross-contamination because any piece of equipment that touches a patient needs to be cleaned and disinfected.
 Single-use disposable devices should be used when possible.
 If only one person uses the device, the possibility of spreading germs among patients and medical personnel is eliminated.
 Knowing that they aren’t using a device that was previously used by another patient will help ease patients’ minds.

 All hospital employees need to wear a mask.
 When patients see everyone in a hospital wearing a mask, they’ll know that everyone is doing their part to keep each other safe.
 Another way to reassure patients that they’re safe is to make sure all hospital employees are up-to-date on their immunizations, including the Covid-19 vaccine, and provide proof.

 How UVC Can Help

 UVC radiation is a known disinfectant for air and nonporous surfaces.
 It has effectively been used for decades to reduce the spread of bacteria and harmful pathogens.
 UVC dosing works to reach all areas within a treated room, including those in shadowed or hard-to-reach places.
 By penetrating areas that manual cleaning and other technology cannot, UVC ensures disinfection is as complete as possible.
 The most effective UVC system will measure the actual dosage of UVC delivered to targeted areas throughout a room.
 They’ll also automatically capture and report disinfection data so that IP teams have proof of the solution’s effectiveness.
 This evidence is a crucial piece of documentation in an infection prevention plan.
-Selecting a UVC partner that has evidence-based data to show IP results is the best way to assure patients that they’re safe from Covid-19 and HAIs.
+Selecting a UVC partner that has evidence-based data to show IP results is the best way to assure patients that they’re safe from HAIs and other harmful pathogens.

 Contact us to get more information on how evidence-based UVC can help reassure patients.